How to sleep train your baby with the Ferber method in 6 easy steps

 Please note that this post may contain affiliate links.
 Please see my disclosure.

-There are many sleep training techniques each with its pros and cons.
-One of the more controversial, yet effective, sleep training program is the check-and-console method developed by neurologist, Dr. Richard Ferber.
 In his book, Solve Your Child’s Sleep Problems, the Harvard professor purports to teach infants to learn how to fall asleep on their own.

 I knew I was going to sleep train my son with the Ferber method the moment I read about it.

 Like you, I was sleep-deprived.
-At 6 months old, baby Chunbao had no routine whatsoever.
+At 6 months old, baby W had no routine whatsoever.
 Some days he’ll nap 3 times and some days he’ll skip nap altogether.
 He used to get very cranky at night and I literally had to rock him in my arms for at least an hour before he dozes off (this is for both nap and bedtimes).

 Once a baby masters that skill, he will be able to fall asleep unassisted and go back to sleep if he wakes in the middle of the night (aka sleep through the night)!

 What You Need To Know About Ferberizing Before You Start Sleep Training

 - Ferber method involves some degree of crying so it is not meant for babies younger than 3 months or weight less than 12 pounds.
 Regardless of what method you choose, your pediatrician will be able to tell you if your baby is ready for sleep training.